 Avoid embarrassment, use this handy guide to serve your drinks in the right glasses.
 When you’re perusing our online recipes, you may find references to specific cocktail glasses.
 Serving a drink in the right vessel is essential, so if you want to master the art of cocktail-making, you’d do well to add these to your glassware collection…

 Hi-ball / Highball

-Typically, a highball cocktail comprises a spirit base with a larger proportion of non-alcoholic mixture, like a Lyme Breeze.
+Typically, a highball cocktail comprises a spirit base with a larger proportion of non-alcoholic mixture.
 The glass has a thick base (called a tunc) and can usually hold between 240 and 350ml of liquid.

 A variant of the classic champagne coupe, the unique shape of the Margarita glass is reminiscent of an upturned sombrero.
 The rim is often coated with salt and lime juice to enhance the flavour of the famous tequila-based drink.

 Any stemmed glass with an inverted cone bowl may be referred to as a Martini glass, but if you want to be pedantic about it, a Martini glass has specific properties such as a wider rim and a fully-conical bowl.
 If the bowl is flat at the bottom, then what you’re holding is simply a ‘cocktail’ glass.
 No excuses now.